 This pursuit holds true to her combination of chemical and biomolecular engineering degree studies as an undergraduate and to her own personal interests, which led her to an internship at a pharmaceutical company before beginning her graduate work.
 She anticipates a career in research and development in the pharmaceutical industry because it will connect her love of research to direct benefits for patients.

 The patient connection goes hand-in-hand with her personality and her extracurricular activities.

 "I like interaction with people, making their lives easier," Battistoni says.
 She has demonstrated this as a representative for the chemical engineering graduate student organization on campus, where she can be a voice for problem-solving on issues of concern to the students.

-"This ICT program helps reinforce that motivation-the end-consumer, whom I do all this research for."
+"This Leslie Bottorff Fellowship Program helps reinforce that motivation-the end-consumer, whom I do all this research for."